mondweep/Cursor-Demo/project-readme.md

 - ✅ Core UI components and navigation implemented
 - ✅ Home page with age selection and feature cards implemented
 - ✅ Animals page with animal cards and rescue progress implemented
-- 📝 Planned: Animal detail pages and rescue game implementation
+- ✅ Animal detail pages with facts and educational content
+- ✅ Interactive rescue game for marine animals
+- ✅ Learn page with educational content about plastic pollution
+- ✅ Actions page with suggestions to reduce plastic pollution

 ## Features Implemented
 - Context API for state management